MK-Nexus2/Online-Tools/README.md

 # Online Tools MK 🛠️

 A free, fast, privacy-focused collection of web-based utilities for developers, content creators, and students.
-Everything runs in your browser.
-No uploads, no registration, no tracking.
+Everything runs in your browser: no uploads, no registration, no tracking.

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg)